How to Spot Fake Items

 What authentic, replica, and fake mean

-Authentic means it’s genuine, not a copy but an original; replica means the exact or close copy of the actual item in appearance and shape.
+Authentic means it’s genuine, not a copy but an original; a replica means the exact or close copy of the actual item in appearance and shape.
 Imitation is a synonym for replication.
 Counterfeit is another word that confuses a lot of people.
 Although people use counterfeit and replica interchangeably, their differences are quite clear.
 Counterfeit means fake.
 In other words, it is to mislead people into believing the product is genuine.

 1. Price